grace-notes/website/contents/topics/claudius.md

 or by order of the tyrant.
 He wrote a comparison between his father and Cicero, in which, with more filial partiality than justice, he gave the preference to the former.

-[1](#sdfootnote1anc) The Alban Mount is the most interesting feature of the scenery of the Campagna about Rome, Monti Cavo, the summit, rising above an amphitheatre of magnificent woods, to an elevation of 2965 French feet.
-The view is very extensive: below is the lake of Albano, the finest of the volcanic lakes in Italy, and the modern town of the same name.
-Few traces remain of Alba Longa, the ancient capital of Latium.

-[2](#sdfootnote2anc) This arch was erected in memory of the standards (the eagles) lost by Varus, in Germany, having been recovered by Germanicus under the auspices of Tiberius.
-See his Life, c. xlvii.; and Tacit.
-Annals . ii.
-41. It seems to have stood at the foot of the Capitol, on the side of the Forum, near the temple of Concord; but there are no remains of it.

-[3](#sdfootnote3anc) The procurators had the administration of some of the less important provinces, with rank and authority inferior to that of the pro-consuls and prefects.
-Frequent mention of these officers is made by Josephus; and Pontius Pilate, who sentenced our Lord to crucifixion, held that office in Judaea, under Tiberius.

-[4](#sdfootnote4anc) The Sigillaria was a street in Rome, where a fair was held after the Saturnalia, which lasted seven days; and toys, consisting of little images and dolls, which gave their name to the street and festival, were sold.
-It appears from the text, that other articles were exposed for sale in this street.
-Among these were included elegant vases of silver and bronze.
-There appears also to have been a bookseller’s shop, for an ancient writer tells us that a friend of his showed him a copy of the Second Book of the Aeneid, which he had purchased there.

-[5](#sdfootnote5anc) The Diribitorium was a house in the Flaminian Circus, begun by Agrippa, and finished by Augustus, in which soldiers were mustered and their pay distributed; from whence it derived its name.
-When the Romans went to give their votes at the election of magistrates, they were conducted by officers named Diribitores.
-It is possible that one and the same building may have been used for both purposes.

-[6](#sdfootnote6anc) Pliny relates some curious particulars of this
-ship: “A fir tree of prodigious size was used in the vessel which, by the command of Caligula, brought the obelisk from Egypt, which stands in the Vatican Circus, and four blocks of the same sort of stone to support it.
-Nothing certainly ever appeared on the sea more astonishing than this vessel; 120,000 bushels of lentiles served for its ballast; the length of it nearly equalled all the left side of the port of Ostia; for it was sent there by the emperor Claudius.
-The thickness of the tree was as much as four men could embrace with their arms.”

-[7](#sdfootnote7anc) This island in the Tiber, opposite the Campus Martius, is said to have been formed by the corn sown by Tarquin the Proud on that consecrated field, and cut down and thrown by order of the consuls into the river.
-The water being low, it lodged in the bed of the stream, and gradual deposits of mud raising it above the level of the water, it was in course of time covered with buildings.
-Among these was the temple of Aesculapius, erected A.U.C.
-462, to receive the serpent, the emblem of that deity which was brought to Rome in the time of a plague.
-There is a coin of Antoninus Pius recording this event, and Lumisdus has preserved copies of some curious votive inscriptions in acknowledgment of cures which were found in its ruins, Antiquities of Rome, p.
-379.

-[8](#sdfootnote8anc) It appears that two of these wives of Felix were named Drusilla.
-One, mentioned Acts xxiv.
-24, and there called a Jewess, was the sister of king Agrippa, and had married before, Azizus, king of the Emessenes.
-The other Drusilla, though not a queen, was of royal birth, being the granddaughter of Cleopatra by Mark Antony.
-Who the third wife of Felix was, is unknown.